 Fundamental human movement patterns are engrained in us all from the time we are born.
-Throughout our early years, we learn to roll, crawl, stand, squat, walk, and run on relatively similar timelines.
+We learn to roll, crawl, stand, squat, walk, and run on relatively similar timelines throughout our early years.
 Children are not told to “squat with their knees behind their toes” (terrible advice, by the way) or “refrain from picking anything up off the floor” (aka deadlifting) because they could be putting their joints at risk.
 They just figure it out.
 Throughout our childhood, our motor competency steadily increases, and we become inherently better movers.
-It is at some point in our adulthood, however, that we begin to decline, which heavily depends on how we choose to live our lives.
+However, it is at some point in our adulthood that we begin to decline, which heavily depends on how we choose to live our lives.
 Those who continue to grease the groove with daily movement through all planes of motion maintain movement competency and the subsequent health benefits associated with it for quite some time.
 Those who do not, however, and adopt a rather sedentary lifestyle rapidly decline.

 The popularly coined “use it or lose it” term reigns no truer than in relation to human movement.
 If we want to be good at something and maintain what we have, we must continue doing that thing.
 Failing to treat and water a nice green lawn will quickly result in a dry-brown mess.
 All things in life require maintenance.
 One of the greatest issues I am confronted with when training a new athlete or client is the limitations they bring to the table prior to our first meeting.
 They may have heard that squatting is bad for their knees or refuse to lift anything heavy because they believe it will injure them.
 My absolute favorite quote to that point is by Brett Contreras, who once said, “If you think lifting weights is dangerous, try being weak.
 Being weak is dangerous”.

 Previous injury, health issues, and paranoia are no excuses to skip training altogether.
 Now I must preface this by saying that your doctors and medical health care providers always know the best way more than somebody like myself, so please listen to them first.